Technology, Operations, and Statistics Faculty Research

-The Information Systems Group is itself made up of three groups with rather different disciplinary backgrounds ("reference disciplines").
+The Technology Group is itself made up of three groups with rather different disciplinary backgrounds ("reference disciplines").
 The Operations Management and Statistics Groups each derive its faculty from a single recognized reference discipline.
 The research interests of the current IS Group can be roughly divided into three subgroups:

 - The Representation and Analysis of Large Data Sets.

 - The Economic Analysis of Markets for Information Goods and Services.

 - Behavioral Aspects of Information Systems.

 The members of the Operations Management Group have backgrounds in the fields of operations research and, more generally, applied mathematics.
 The main research interests currently represented in the Group are: